kenh/cac4teams/README.md

 signed and notarized package.
 See `configure --help` for more information on how to specify those identities.

+## I tried running this thing, but I get a whole lot of warnings on the command line

+Yeah, it turns out that if you run Teams from the command line, you get a whole pile of warnings, even without `cac4teams`.
+You just normally don't see all of those warnings because they're hidden by the MacOS X Finder.

 ## Instead of writing this thing, did you try submitting this bug to Microsoft?

 Well, I **did** try but I ran into a problem right away, which is that